labex-labs/open-source-labs/python/python-mastery/lab-ex8-3-set-up-processing-pipelines/en/step2.md

 import csv
 ```

-4. Now, add the coroutine components that will form our pipeline:
+4. Next, we'll add the coroutine components that will form our data processing pipeline.
+Each coroutine has a specific job in the pipeline.
+Here's the code to add these coroutines:

 ```python
 @consumer